Rawls College of Business Administration

-The college has six areas of study-- Accounting, Energy Commerce, Finance, Information Systems and Quantitative Sciences, Management, and Marketing--in addition to dual programs in conjunction with architecture, agriculture, foreign languages, law, medicine, and environmental toxicology.
+The college has six areas of study-- Accounting, Energy, Economics & Law, Finance, Information Systems and Quantitative Sciences, Management, and Marketing--in addition to dual programs in conjunction with architecture, agriculture, foreign languages, law, medicine, and environmental toxicology.

 The MD/MBA in Health Organization Management (HOM) allows medical students the opportunity to obtain both an MD and the MBA degree over four years, the Physician MBA Program gives practicing physicians business expertise, the accelerated program allows select undergraduates to begin working on an MBA their senior year, and the International Business office helps Rawls College students study abroad.
 In addition, the Executive Education Department develops seminars, conferences, and training programs for professionals and managers in business, government, and industry.